 Zale Lipshy University Hospital offers patients superior care and outstanding service provided by a highly trained staff.
 With the opening of Clements University Hospital on North Campus, Zale Lipshy began a transition to become a nationally renowned freestanding neuroscience facility.
 Its neuroangiography unit is a vitally important factor in the diagnosis and treatment of neurological disease, and physicians based at Zale Lipshy specialize in diagnosing and treating patients with neurovascular diseases, stroke, Parkinson's and other neurologic diseases, as well as neurologic malignancies.
-Other specialties at Zale Lipshy include spine, psychiatry, and rehabilitation.
+Other specialties at the 148-bed hospital include spine, orthopaedics, psychiatry, and rehabilitation.

-• North Campus
+North Campus